We’ve compiled helpful answers to frequently asked questions about Emergency Mobile Alert.

 Make sure you have your own emergency plan that includes what to do, where to go, who to go to for help and who you might need to look out for.

 No. The Emergency Mobile Alert system is just used to broadcast messages.
-It is impossible for Emergency Mobile Alert to collect information about you, your cell phone use or your location.
+Emergency Mobile Alert does not use your mobile phone number and it is impossible for Emergency Mobile Alert to collect information about you, your cell phone use or your location.

 To get Emergency Mobile Alerts you need a phone capable of receiving Emergency Mobile Alerts.
 The phone also needs to have cell reception and up-to-date software.
 You don’t have to download an app or subscribe to a service.